Kaʻimi Fairbairn: Early life

 Fairbairn was born in Kailua, Hawaii, to John and Rochelle Fairbairn.
-Since he was a kid, he has gone by the name Kaʻimi, forgoing John Christian.
-In Hawaiian, his name means "seeker of wisdom".
+Since he was a kid, Fairbairn has gone by the name Kaʻimi, forgoing John Christian.
+In Hawaiian, his name means 'seeker of wisdom'.
 "The meaning of your name is your life," Fairbairn said.
 "Hawaiians have a long ancestry.
 It's really meaningful for me to go by my Hawaiian name."

-As a youngster, he was a kicker in football, but preferred catching the football instead.
-He attended high school at Punahou School, where he was a two-sport star in football and soccer.
+As a young man, Fairbairn was a kicker in football but preferred catching the football instead.
+He attended high school at Punahou School, where Fairbairn was a two-sport star in football and soccer.
 Playing central defender in soccer, he was a two-time first-team all-state player, and the team won two state championships.

 Fairbairn did not initially play football at Punahou.
 He did not envision a future in the sport, and tried out for water polo instead.
-After almost drowning, he realized he was not a proficient swimmer and returned to football.
+After almost drowning, Fairbairn realized he was not a proficient swimmer and returned to football.
 As a sophomore, Fairbairn was named second-team all-state, and he earned first-team all-state as a junior and senior.
-He was teammates with DeForest Buckner.
-Fairbairn was ranked nationally as the No. 4 recruit at kicker coming out of high school.
+Fairbairn was teammates with DeForest Buckner and was ranked nationally as the No. 4 recruit at kicker coming out of high school.